 - Toss in the chopped walnuts and refrigerate until ready to use.

-- MAKE THE CAKE BATTER: Preheat the oven to 350°F.
+- Second, make the cake batter.
+Preheat the oven to 350°F.

 - Grease a 9” springform cake pan, line the bottom with a piece of parchment paper, and grease the top of the parchment paper as well.
 Set aside.